shayandavoodii/OnlinePortfolioSelection.jl/docs/src/index.md

 # Introduction

-Online Portfolio Selection (OPS) strategies are trading algorithms that sequentially allocate capital among a group of assets to maximize the final returns of the investment.
-It is a fundamental problem in computational finance that has been extensively studied across several research communities, including finance, statistics, artificial intelligence, machine learning, and data mining.
-From an online machine learning perspective, it is formulated as a sequential decision problem and there are a variety of state-of-the-art approaches that have been developed to solve it.
-These approaches are grouped into several major categories, including benchmarks, “Follow-the-Winner” approaches, “Follow-the-Loser” approaches, “Pattern-Matching” based approaches, and "Meta-Learning" Algorithms [[1](https://arxiv.org/abs/1212.2129)].
+Online Portfolio Selection (OPS) strategies represent trading algorithms that sequentially allocate capital among a pool of assets with the aim of maximizing investment returns.
+This forms a fundamental issue in computational finance, extensively explored across various research domains, including finance, statistics, artificial intelligence, machine learning, and data mining.
+Framed within an online machine learning context, OPS is defined as a sequential decision problem, providing a range of advanced approaches to tackle this challenge.
+These approaches categorize into benchmarks, “Follow-the-Winner” and “Follow-the-Loser” strategies, “Pattern-Matching” based methodologies, and "Meta-Learning" Algorithms [[1](https://arxiv.org/abs/1212.2129)].
-This package provides an efficient implementation of OPS algorithms.
-The algorithms are implemented in Julia in a fully type-stable manner.
-All the algorithms return an object of type `OPSAlgorithm` which can be used to query the portfolio weights, number of assets, and the name of the algorithm.
-Sixteen algorithms are implemented so far and more will be added in the future.
-The available algorithms are:
+This package offers an efficient implementation of OPS algorithms in Julia, ensuring complete type stability.
+All algorithms yield an [`OPSAlgorithm`](@ref) object, permitting inquiries into portfolio weights, asset count, and algorithm names.
+Presently, seventeen algorithms are incorporated, with ongoing plans for further additions.
+The existing algorithms are as follows:

-1. Constant Rebalanced Portfolio (CRP)
+- Constant Rebalanced Portfolio (CRP)
-2. Exponential Gradient (EG)
+-.
+Exponential Gradient (EG)
-3. Universal Portfolio (UP)
+- Universal Portfolio (UP)
-4. Correlation-driven Nonparametric Learning
+- Correlation-driven Nonparametric Learning
   - 4.1 CORN-U
   - 4.2 CORN-K
+- Dynamic RIsk CORrelation-driven Non-parametric (DRICORN-K)
+- Best Stock (BS)
+- Reweighted Price Relative Tracking (RPRT)
+- Anti-Correlation (Anticor)
+- Online Moving Average Reversion (OLMAR)
+- Bᴷ
+- LOcal ADaptive learning system (LOAD)
+- MRvol
+- Combination Weights based on Online Gradient Descent (CW-OGD)
+- Uniform Portfolio (1/N)
+- CLUSLOG (contains the KMNLOG and KMDLOG variants)
 - Passive Aggressive Mean Reversion (PAMR)

 The available methods can be viewed by calling the [`opsmethods`](@ref) function.